tutulino/Megaminer/readme.md

 -------NEW FEATURES OVER NEMO AND AARONSACE SOFTWARE -----------

+In this software you can get same features than Nemosminer (Zpool) and Multipoolminer (MiningPoolHub), and also:

--Can mine on any of this pools (or all at same time): Zpool, HashRefinery, MPH with auto change based on pool profit for each aglo
+-Can mine on any of this pools (or all at same time): Zpool, HashRefinery, MPH with auto coin change based on pool profit for each algorithm

--Can mine on Sprnova or BlocksFactory pool without autochange or profit calculation, manual coin selection, Fastest software for coin selected
+-Can mine on Suprnova,YIIMP or BlocksFactory pool without autochange or profit calculation, manual coin selection, Fastest software for each coin preselected

--One file config for all pools (config.txt)
+-One file config

--Fastest miner for each algo/coin preselected for Nvidia Pascal (08/01/2017)
+-Fastest miner for each algo/coin preselected for Nvidia Pascal (08/01/2017) on all pools.

 -AutoRelaunch on fail